 1Required if not previously completed.
 If completed prior to unconditional admit to Alt-A program, another approved diversity course is required.
 [FE] = Field Experience required.
-[RPP] = Research project paper or portfolio required.

 1Required if not previously completed.
 If completed for prior level certification, another approved diversity course is required.